 Because university courses are so much more intense, move at a very fast pace, and assume immediate recall of prior knowledge, it is imperative that students adopt a much more rigorous study pattern than was required in high school.
 Grades for most courses are assigned based on only three or four exams, and most courses require a comprehensive final examination.
 Classes generally meet either two or three times per week.
 Homework is assigned but not necessarily collected and graded.
 In order to be successful, it is imperative that Academy students:

 - ATTEND ALL CLASSES

-- Pay attention to the teacher and DO NOT play on a computer of use ear-phones
+- Pay attention to the teacher and DO NOT play on a computer or wear head-phones

 - Do all assigned work and study ahead

 - Prepare homework the same day that it is assigned

 - Study each subject at least four days each week regardless of how many times the class meets per week (study each subject 30-90 minutes each day – studying is like taking medication in that you spread it out and don’t do it all at once!)

 - Form study groups and participate actively in the study sessions